savonet/blog/_posts/2024-02-05-liquidsoap-v2.2.4.md

 title: Liquidsoap v2.2.4 is out! 🎊
 ---

 Liquidsoap version `2.2.4` is out!
-Check it out: https://github.com/savonet/liquidsoap/releases/tag/v2.2.4
+Check it [here](https://github.com/savonet/liquidsoap/releases/tag/v2.2.4)

 This is the fourth release in the `2.2.x` release cycle and this one includes a little more than bugfixes!